SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 ## The Bad

 Even though Branch Battles is released, there are still plenty of issues to address, and some weaknesses in the foundations of the game that I should address
-* Dirty Code- My coding ability throughout has been improving, which revealed a lot of inconsistencies and inefficiencies in my early code that is painful to look back on
+* Weak Start- My coding ability throughout has been improving, which revealed a lot of inconsistencies and inefficiencies in my early code that is painful to look back on
 * Artwork- Due to it not being my focus for the game, and not an aspect I enjoy working on, there are a lot of animations I never added, and the menus look dreadful compared to the art in each level
 * Level Balancing- Lack of indepth outside playtesters allowed me to make certain levels very challenging for myself... and downright unfair for other players